mgifford/drupal-security/src/server.rst

 projects.
 Most of these will store log files in /var/log.
 If log files aren't properly rotated and compressed they can become unmanageably large.
 If your hard drive is filled up with old log files your site will simply stop functioning.
-Most distributions of Linux come come with `logrotate`_ configured such that log files are segmented on a regular basis and the archive is compressed so that space isn't a problem.
+Most distributions of Linux come with `logrotate`_ configured such that log files are segmented on a regular basis and the archive is compressed so that space isn't a problem.